Steve Diamond: Sale Sharks going "back to basics" to improve form

 "We're at the front of the game with that," said the 45-year-old, who is again in charge of first-team affairs following

 "We've got half a dozen players that we're talking to about joining us and we've got existing players who we're wanting to give new contracts.

 "We're just being sensible about it.
 We're waiting a couple of weeks [while the deals are finalised] and then we'll announce the signings."

 When asked if Sale's league position may delay the completion of those deals, Diamond replied: "It's a mixture of both.
 Let's be honest - we need to perform in the next two or three weeks, get some points and move up the league.

 "We know we're in a precarious position.
 We're in that dogfight and we've got to get ourselves up the league so we can fight against the two sides that are near us."

 Dan Braid is one player who is keen to commit his future to Sale.

-The former New Zealand flanker, 31, joined the club at the turn of the year and has impressed with his early performances.
+The former New Zealand flanker, 31, and has impressed with his early performances.

 "I've been here for a month and myself and the family have settled in nicely," said Braid.
 "I'm signed until the end of May but I want to stay and play rugby in the northern hemisphere.

 "What happens will happen over the next couple of months.
 I'm enjoying my rugby here at Sale and if things turn out that way, it would be nice.